Applib-HarmonyOS/SuperEditText/README.md

 ```

 ## License
-Super_EditText is available under the MIT license.
+SuperEditText is available under the MIT license.